ellenkolesnikova/ellenkolesnikova.github.io/research.md

 Crypto: Private Repair of User-Flagged Failures in Text-to-Image Services
 ============
-Internship with Prof. Xiao Wang (Northwestern University).
-Work is on using cryptographic tools (namely secure multiparty computation) to securely remove bias from generative AI models.
-Consider the setting where a privately owned pre-trained model may be biased, e.g., it would only generate images of men in leadership positions.
-The goal is to use external party’s advice (which may also be sensitive) to fine tune the model to eliminate the bias.
+This project focuses on using cryptographic tools (namely secure multiparty computation) to securely remove bias from generative AI models.
+Consider the setting where a privately owned pre-trained model may be biased, e.g., it only generates images of men (not women) in leadership positions.
+The goal is to use an external party’s advice (which is also private) to finetune the model to eliminate the specific bias.
 We achieve this by computing on encrypted data.

-Worked 3-5 hours a week since Aug 2024, plus audited several advanced cryptography courses in preparation (hundreds of hours).
-Paper was submitted to NeurIPS 2025, a top AI venue.
+Work done as a part of an internship with Prof. Xiao Wang (Northwestern University); the resulting paper was submitted to NeurIPS 2025.

 Digital Humanities: Identifying the author of a Medieval text
 ============